Promeos/LADOT-Street-Sweeping-Transition-Pan/README.md

 ## Initial Thoughts
 - Why did street sweeping services stop in the first place?
-- What strategies did the City of Los Angeles use to inform the public?
+- What communication channels did the City of Los Angeles use to inform the public?
 - Which streets and neighborhoods were impacted?

 # Project Steps